Hall of Fame

-At the Thinkers50 our mission is to scan, rank and share the best management ideas.
+At the Thinkers50 our mission is to identify, rank, and share the best management ideas.
 As part of this mission we salute the distinguished thinkers whose contributions to management thinking have made it what it is today.

 Hall of Fame members are not eligible for future Thinkers50 rankings, but we continue to celebrate and refer to their work.